scotthomas27/Dis-App/README.md

 1. Check out this repo, or copy the code in `main.py` locally.

-2. Ensure Python is installed:
+2. Ensure Python nd python3-tk are installed:
-`sudo apt install python3`
+`sudo apt install python3 python3-tk`

-3. Install `pip`:
+4. Install `pip`:
 `sudo apt install pip`

-4. Install `customtkinter`:
+5. Install `customtkinter`:
 `pip install customtkinter`

-5. Run from a terminal in the same diretory as `main.py`:
+6. Run from a terminal in the same diretory as `main.py`:
 `python3 main.py`